 Borrower Beware: Manage your debt risk

-There are some basic rules to manage the borrowing.
+There are some basic rules to manage your borrowing.
 These are;

 - Never borrow.